-Designed to cut metal, the lowly hacksaw is a time-tested and highly useful hand tool.
-Although you might prefer the speed of a reciprocating power saw, you won’t always have access to a plug-in, so it’s a good idea to keep a hacksaw handy for cutting through metal materials such as pipes, metal studs, and rebar.
-A great hacksaw should be strong and durable, and the user should be able to change blades and adjust blade tension with ease.
-Ahead, see our list of favorites!
+The hacksaw is a time-tested hand tool for cutting through metal materials such as pipes, studs, and rebar.
+The best hacksaw for metal should be strong and durable, and the user should be able to change blades and adjust the blade tension with ease.

 Our Top Picks

 To earn a spot in our lineup of some of the best hacksaws, each of the following models had to meet a high standard of quality, durability, and performance.
 Ahead, find out how each one performed in our hands-on tests.

 We chose the DeWalt 5-in-1 multifunction hacksaw as our top pick because of its rugged build and versatile functionality.
 The saw features a stout steel frame with ergonomic rubber grips at the rear and front of the frame.
 Though the product listing states just one hacksaw blade, there are two blades included: a 12-inch 24-TPI bimetal blade and a 6-inch 6-TPI reciprocating saw blade.
 The saw is like a transformer, as it can switch from being used as a hacksaw to being used as a jab saw.

 The saw’s base configuration securely holds the blade at 330 pounds of tension and offers a maximum 4¾-inch throat clearance for cutting larger materials.
 For more convenience, the saw can be reconfigured easily for low-profile, long-reach, or 45-degree-angle sawing.
 Moreover, the front handle can be removed from the frame and loaded with the reciprocating saw blade for use as a jab saw.